WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 no immediate that can determine the sharedness of the result.
 We therefore need a new `ref.i31_shared` instruction as well.

-> Note: If there is a use case for creating non-shared references to shared heap objects, we may
-> also need an instruction for converting a shared reference to a non-shared reference.
-This would
-> be more scalable than duplicating all the allocation instructions.

 In addition, the following instructions are introduced:

 | Instructions | opcode | notes |